Armenia–NATO relations: Cooperation

 Armenia regained its independence from the Soviet Union in 1991.
 Since then, Armenia has pursued developing closer Euro-Atlantic ties with the member states of NATO.
 Armenia joined the North Atlantic Cooperation Council in 1992, which was succeeded in 1997 by the Euro-Atlantic Partnership Council (EAPC).
 The EAPC brings together NATO allies and partner countries from the Euro-Atlantic area.
 On 5 October 1994, Armenia became a member of the Partnership for Peace programme.

 The Armenian Atlantic Association, established in 2001, seeks to promote Armenia–NATO relations.
 It is a full member of the Atlantic Treaty Association.
 In 2002, Armenia became an Associate Member of the NATO Parliamentary Assembly.
 In 2004, Armenia established a Permanent Mission to NATO located in Brussels, Belgium.
 In 2007, a NATO Information Centre opened in Yerevan.

 Armenia organizes an annual "NATO Week", which raises awareness of the country's engagements with NATO.

 In July 2024, Armenia participated in the NATO 2024 Washington summit.

+On 8 August 2025, NATO welcomed the signing of a peace agreement between Armenia and Azerbaijan.
+NATO announced its full support for the normalization process between Armenia and Azerbaijan.